ROCm/rdc/README.md

 - Integration with third-party tools
 - Open source

-For up-to-date document and how to start using RDC from pre-built packages, please refer to the [**ROCm DataCenter Tool User Guide**](https://docs.amd.com/bundle?name_filter.field=title&name_filter.value=ROCm%20DataCenter%20Tool%20User%20Guide&rpp=10&sort.field=title&sort.value=desc)
+For up-to-date document and how to start using RDC from pre-built packages, please refer to the [**ROCm DataCenter Tool User Guide**](https://rocm.docs.amd.com/projects/rdc/en/latest/)

 # Supported platforms
-RDC can run on AMD ROCm supported platforms, please refer to the **List of Supported Operating Systems** under [ROCm Release Notes](https://docs.amd.com/bundle?name_filter.field=title&name_filter.value=ROCm%20Release%20Notes&rpp=10&sort.field=title&sort.value=desc)
+RDC can run on AMD ROCm supported platforms, please refer to the [List of Supported Operating Systems](https://rocm.docs.amd.com/en/latest/release/gpu_os_support.html)

 # Building RDC from source